BitoLabs/ujson/README.md

 of error handling, otherwise the JSON file may contain typos that will be silently ignored, leading to unexpected application behavior.

-This how this should be handled:
+This is how it should be handled:

-* Each time the application interrogates a value (by name, or by index), it is marked as 'used'.
+* Each time the application interrogates a value (by name, or by index), it is marked by ujson as 'used'.
 Meaning that the application expects such a value.
 * When the application finishes fetching all the values, it calls `Val::reject_unknown_members()` on the root object.
 This will check